littleglassdiode/txtscroll-room/room/p0s1light.md

 ape.

 You are standing in the middle of a well-lit room.
-There is a light switch on one wall, which as you just discovered, seems to control an ambient glow with no obvious source.
+There is a light switch on one wall, which seems to control an ambient glow with no obvious source.
 There is a copper pipe with a funneled end sticking down from the ceiling.
 On the other side of the room is another pipe, similar in shape, but made of steel.
 There is no obvious way into or out of the room.
 You think to yourself:

 `"Hey, she said that people get put in here when they find out about the rooms.
 I didn't know anything about them.
 Why am I here?  ..."`